lanthale/LibHeifFX/README.md

 **JDK 17 is required** because of the foreign linker API usage and the big changes for threading happenend in Panama in JDK17

 ## Status
 Now the lib is in beta status.
-That means it is tested on OSX and Windows and under different threading scenarious.
+That means it is tested on OSX, Windows, Ubuntu 20.4 under different threading scenarious.

 Supported OS:
 - Linux (min. glibc 2.27 which means Ubuntu 18 or later)